Ram John Holder: Acting career

 In 1962, Holder arrived in London and worked with Pearl Connor's Negro Theatre Workshop initially as a musician, and later as an actor.
 Holder performed at several London theatres including the National Theatre, the Donmar Warehouse and Bristol Old Vic.

 His first major film role was as the effeminate dancer Marcus in Ted Kotcheff's film Two Gentlemen Sharing (1969), which told the story of interracial relations in swinging London.
 John Boorman then cast him as the black preacher in the comedy film Leo the Last (1970), also about race relations, which was set in a Notting Hill slum in West London.
 Holder also sang the songs in the film.
 He again played a preacher in the Horace Ové-directed film Pressure (1975), made a cameo performance in My Beautiful Laundrette (1985) as a poet, and appeared in Sankofa Film and Video's debut feature The Passion of Remembrance (1986).
 His other film roles included appearances in Britannia Hospital (1982), Half Moon Street (1986), Playing Away (1987), Virtual Sexuality (1999), Lucky Break (2001) and as a Jamaican barber in The Calcium Kid (2004).

 Holder played the role of Augustus "Porkpie" Grant in the situation comedy Desmond's, which was written by Trix Worrell, and broadcast on Channel 4 from 1989 until 1994.
 He later had his own short-lived spin-off series Porkpie.
 Porkpie was considered one of the most popular characters in Desmond's, and although the spinoff series was short-lived, it was credited with extending the black British presence in the comedy genre.

 Holder joined the cast of EastEnders in late September 2006, playing Cedric Lucas.
 His last stage performance to date was as Slow Drag in the 2006 revival of August Wilson's Ma Rainey's Black Bottom at the Royal Exchange Theatre in Manchester.
 In 2017, he appeared in an episode of Death in Paradise as Nelson Myers, the estranged father of main character PC Dwayne Myers (played by Danny John-Jules).
-Holder reprised his role for three episodes the following year.
+Holder reprised his role for three episodes the following year, as well as in the Christmas Special in December 2024.

 He has also appeared as 'Flying' Freddie Mercer in episodes of the BBC Television children's programme The Story of Tracy Beaker.
 In May 2008 he appeared in an episode of the BBC drama The Invisibles.
 He is seen in an ensemble part in Song for Marion, a feature film from Paul Andrew Williams, the director of London to Brighton, starring Vanessa Redgrave and Terence Stamp.

+Holder appeared in the 2022 film, Your Christmas or Mine? and its sequel, Your Christmas or Mine 2 in 2023.

+In November 2023, Holder joined the cast of Coronation Street, playing Ernest ‘Sarge’ Bailey until his departure in January 2024.